How to Write a Book That's Based on a True Story

 For fifteen minutes, summarize an event that occurred in your life, or around your life, that is simply too crazy to be true and would make a great story.

-Then brainstorm one major change you’d make in order to adapt it into a great story, using the four steps above.
-Share your writing, and your change, in the comments section!
+Then brainstorm one major change you’d make in order to adapt it into a great story using the four steps above.
+Share your writing, and your change, in the practice box below and leave feedback for other writers.